gergang/tn5250j_8.0.0_Snapshot_mod/README.md

 It was then open sourced to give something back to all those hackers and code churners that work so hard to provide the Linux and Open Source communities with quality work and software.

-The original developer wanted it to work on different operating systems, thus Java giving the “J” at the end.

 ## Hosting